People have been asking me about whether to choose coaching or mentoring. The definitions I use are:

 I passionately believe that when you really understand the core of your work, and what makes it uniquely yours, the next steps become much more obvious.
 When we stop thinking about what we should do and start doing work that really resonates with who we are, all the external stuff falls into place much more easily.

 It makes a huge difference to get really clear about what you do, and why it’s uniquely yours.
 Because then the focus and energy to work on that comes much more easily.
 James Clear says that nothing gets done more quickly than the thing you don’t do at all.
-When we have that understanding of what we want it gets much easier to stop being distracted by all the ‘maybes’, and that’s where coaching can help.
+When we have that understanding of what we want, it gets much easier to stop being distracted by all the ‘maybes’, and that’s where coaching can help.
+So if you’re trying to choose coaching or mentoring, think about whether you want to access internal or external answers.